 The Olympic Games are on their way and the city of London will be gripped by this illustrious global event.
 As with anything in life though, not everyone will be satisfied with its taste, but the joy of London is that there is always something to please every desire.
 If the Games are not what you’re looking for, then there is a wealth of theatre just waiting to be consumed instead; our site aims to please, so there is always a range of special ticket offers available to help the theatre-goer fulfil their craving.
-There’s a show to fit every liking, and one which has given theatre-goers an abundance of entertainment over the years is Chicago.
+There’s a show to fit every liking, and one which has given theatre-goers an abundance of entertainment over the years is the musical Chicago.

 The current West End production of Chicago has been running in the West End for fifteen years, having resided at the Adelphi Theatre and the Cambridge Theatre, before transferring to its present home at the Garrick Theatre last November.
 Having originated on Broadway in 1975, it made its first London appearance back in 1979.